SenseNet/sncom-resources/_drafts/2018-06-13-upgrade-sensenet-6-to-7.md

 > After upgrading please consider replacing your existing UI gradually with a new one built on newer technologies.

+### New recommendation for tools
+Previously we encouraged creating separate command line tools if you needed to access the repository and modify content items.
+In sensenet 7 it is more advisable to make use of [SnAdmin](/docs/snadmin) as the packaging tool that can be extended by custom steps deployed in .Net libraries.
+We also offer built-in [SnAdmin tools](/docs/snadmin-tools) (that are really just built-in one-line wrapper packages around snadmin steps) for the same operations as before: importing/exporting content or re-indexing the repository.

+> So please do not deploy command line tools into the `web\Tools` folder anymore.
+Create SnAdmin custom steps instead, as this simplifies starting the repository and configuring the environment.

 ## The upgrade process
 Let's see how you should approach the upgrade and go through the steps one after the other.